Arecibo Wow! I: An Astrophysical Explanation for the Wow! Signal: Arecibo SETI

 Another significant SETI-related effort at Arecibo was the Phoenix Project, which ran from 1995 to 2004 \citep{2003ApJS..145..181T}.
 Sponsored by the SETI Institute, the Phoenix Project was a targeted search that focused on specific stars thought to be good candidates for hosting intelligent life.
 Arecibo's large aperture and advanced receivers made it an ideal instrument for this focused search, and the Phoenix Project represented one of the most sensitive searches for extraterrestrial signals ever conducted.

 Throughout its operational life, Arecibo was involved in numerous other SETI-related projects and observations, often serving as a testbed for new technologies and techniques in the search for extraterrestrial intelligence.
 The observatory's unparalleled sensitivity and versatility made it a cornerstone of SETI research, and its contributions continue to influence the field even after its collapse in 2020.

 The Arecibo Observatory's legacy in SETI is marked by its role in pioneering early searches, conducting high-profile experiments like the Arecibo Message, and supporting a wide range of projects that advanced our understanding of the cosmos and the potential for life beyond Earth.
 The observatory data and findings remain valuable resources for ongoing and future SETI efforts \citep{Tarter2001}.
-The Big Ear and the Arecibo Observatory were two contemporary telescopes that dedicated some of their time to SETI (see Table \ref{tab:telescopes}).
+The Big Ear and the Arecibo Observatory were two successful contemporary telescopes that also dedicated their time to SETI research (\autoref{tab:telescopes}).